snd/silhouette/README.md

 ```

-when contour encounters a list of components the output is concatenated.
+when silhouette encounters a list of components the output is concatenated.

 ```coffeescript
 beget = require 'beget'